 Oils that are high in saturated fats and omega-6 polyunsaturated fats should be consumed in small amounts.
 Excess consumption of omega-6 can cause the body to produce pro-inflammatory chemicals and free radicals in our body which can be damaging (6).

-The graphics above give you an idea of the different types of fats available.
+The graphics above give you an idea of the different types of food fats available.
 Choose oils that are higher in monounsaturated fat or omega-3 polyunsaturated fat such as olive oil, avocado oil, and flaxseed oil.
 Any oil high in omega-6 fat and trans fats should be avoided such as corn oil, soybean oil and canola oil and margarine (7).
 Although oils are liquid at room temperature, that doesn’t always mean they are better for us!